 As a Junior Master Gardener (Jr MG) in Winchester, children are student gardeners during the class that normally runs from March through June.
-Then they’ll get to plant at our vegetable garden on N. Kent St and Sharp St. Jr MGs will garden and nurture the plants throughout the summer.
+Then they’ll get to plant at our vegetable garden.
+Jr MGs will garden and nurture the plants throughout the summer.
 All of the produce is picked and donated to the C-CAP program in Winchester.

 Interested in the program?
 Call Tammy Epperson at the VCE-Frederick Extension Office at 540-665-5699 or email at firstname.lastname@example.org.